-There has been no material change to Vhi Insurance's liquidity risk exposure and associated control framework, with diversification limits and credit rating restrictions on banks, and limits on investment in illiquid assets.
+There has been no material change to Vhi Insurance's liquidity risk exposure, with diversification limits and credit rating restrictions on banks, and limits on investment in illiquid assets.
+The associated control framework has been enhanced in 2022 with the introduction of additional liquidity management and monitoring tools.

-Vhi Insurance assesses its liquidity risk through monitoring of short term and medium term liquidity.
+Vhi Insurance assesses its liquidity risk through monitoring of short-term and medium-term liquidity.
 Vhi Insurance also monitors projected and actual cash flows, and undertakes stress and scenario testing.

-Vhi Insurance maintains access to liquidity through its investment strategy, which sets limits for investment in high quality and liquid assets to ensure portfolio liquidity, and sets minimum limits for the maturity of its investments to ensure liabilities can be met as they arise by matching cash flows from maturing assets.
+Vhi Insurance maintains access to liquidity through its investment strategy, which sets limits for investment in high quality and liquid assets to ensure portfolio liquidity, and sets minimum requirements for the maturity of its investments to ensure liabilities can be met as they arise by matching cash flows from maturing assets.
 Vhi Insurance also monitors and projects cash flows arising from premiums, claims and other sources and, together with its investment managers, prepares plans to realise cash flows from its portfolio assets to meet any other shortfalls as they arise.